forestgrape/coronavirus/2_biological/omicron.md

   * The very high transmission rate in settings with a high rate of vaccinated can be explained by AIE i.e. antibody mediated infection of immune cells.
 * *Mutation Distribution:* The spike of coronaviruses is a key determinant which cells they enter and a changed tropism would explain the high number of mutations.
 The mutation distribution with many mutation in the RBD indicates a relaxed evolutionary pressure on the RBD, alternate entry pathways could have enable this high mutation rate.
 The insertion in NTD of domain of the spike is possibly acquired from the human coronavirus E229, a human coronavirus which frequently enters macrophages.

+> Antibody dependent disease enhancement (ADE) denotes when antibodies increase the disease.
+ADE is mainly observed for RNA+ viruses such as flaviviruses (e.g. dengue virus) and some coronaviruses (e.g. feline coronavirus).
+ADE can be due to an increased infection i.e. higher viral loads, an increase immune pathology without increased viral loads or both combined.

 > Here the term AIE for Antibody induced Infection Enhancement (AIE) is used.
-In literature the term ADE for Antibody dependent Disease Enhancement is common.
-ADE can be caused either by AIE or by an increased immune response alone without increased viral loads.
-AIE is here since the observations just indicate that the infections rates and likely the viral loads in upper respiratory tract specimens are higher.
-What effects the possibly changed tropism has on the diseases caused has is currently unclear: e.g. some early data indicate, that the antibodies themselves enhance the infection and possibly the disease so there is an ADE effect however the other features of acquired immunity such as T cells ameliorate the disease so that overall acquired immunity still has protective effect against severe disease.
+AIE is used here, since the observations indicate that the infection probability is increased by spike targeting antibodies.

+> The effects of the different kinds of acquired immunity on the overall disease burden from Omicron infections are currently to some extent unclear.
+The symptoms seem to be different as noted and early data indicate, that the antibodies themselves enhance the probability of infection.
+This could result in a disease enhancement so there there would be an ADE effect.
+However other parts of acquired immunity such as T cells may ameliorate the disease.
+Therefore it is possible that overall acquired immunity still has protective effect against severe disease; the effects likely depend on the exact type of acquired immunity i.e. the type of vaccine or natural infection with the different variants.

 A change of tropism towards macrophages is possible in theory since other human coronaviruses such as MERS and E229 can infect and replicate inside macrophages.
 Additionally a tropism for macrophages is observed for animal coronaviruses.
 Arteriviruses which also belong to the order of Nidovirales and share key molecular features even mainly have a tropism for myeloid immune cells [to confirm and cite].